The World of Security

 At the turn of the 20th century, there wasn’t a more cosmopolitan city in the world than Vienna, Austria.
 The city seemed to be brimming with thought leaders in medicine, science, and art.
 Ideas spilled out from this Central European country like an ever melting ice pack streaming down the Alps and flooding other nations with its ideas.
 Vienna at that time was the capital of the Austrian Monarchy, then nearly a thousand years old.

-With all the crazy news stories flying around these days, bombing my mind, I’m torn between turning down the volume and burying my head or amping up the noise so that I’m not blind to what’s taking place.
+With all the crazy news stories flying around these days, bombing my mind, I’m torn between burying my head, or amping up the news so that I’m not blind to what’s taking place.
 Most all of the news stories I come across are antithetical to my thoughts on government and my identity as an American; without turning to politics, I’ll leave it at that—no, wait I won’t leave it at that.

 Not this time.

-I have to let out how I feel, and I have a blog…so I might as well use it to release the thoughts that have been swirling around my mind the last few weeks.
-This post is directly related to personal finance, maybe more personal, but finance and our government go hand in hand and I can no longer sit idly by without typing a few thoughts..
+This time I’m going to say how I feel.
+I will not remain silent.
+I have a blog…so I’ll use my tiny corner to release the thoughts that have been swirling around my mind the last few weeks.
+This post is related to personal finance, maybe more personal, but feel free to not read this.

 Nobody likes change.
-Good, bad, fast, slow; it’s uncomfortable.
+Even when change is for the good, it’s uncomfortable.
 And change is indeed taking place in my country.

-The seeming craziness of today makes me think back to other societies that have made ‘the turn’ from one thing to another.
+2025 so far makes me think back to other societies that have made ‘the turn’ from one thing to another.
 Looking back it’s easy to say, oh of course that happened, and here’s why.
 In the moment, for those people who lived in these places and anyone alive during those times of change, it didn’t feel inevitable.
 Nobody knew what was going to happen.
-Nobody thought that a huge shift or cliff edge was near or even possible to fall from.
+Nobody thought that war or a loss of democracy was near.

 There’s a book a read I few years back titled The World of Yesterday by Stefan Zweig that I think about often.
 Recently I re-read a few chapters of it, again it captivated me, particularly the first chapter titled The World of Security.
 Zweig was born almost 100 years before me, Zweig in 1881 compared to me in 1983.
 And in the span of 100 years from when Stefan grew up, to when I did, the world could not have changed more dramatically.